Jay23Cee/Library_Center/README.md

 # Library_Center
 This is a library's web-based, RESTful API.
 Admin may currently generate new, read, change, and delete stored data.
 Data is stored using mongodb.
 The frontend development uses Ant design, Typescript, and React.
 This application can act as a RESTful API because its backend is written in Golang using chi as middleware.

+9/6/2022
+PUSHING TO PRODUCTION:
+Comment all the //devops()
+and the getdotenv..

 9/1/2022:
 Need Test for All of User Routes and Book Routes.